-- 124. The employment of PLAINTIFF and many CALIFORNIA CLASS Members terminated and DEFENDANTS have not tendered payment of wages, to these employees who missed meal and rest breaks, as required by law. - 125.
+- 116. The employment of PLAINTIFF and many CALIFORNIA CLASS Members terminated, and DEFENDANTS has not tendered payment of wages, to these employees who missed meal and rest breaks, as required by law. - 117.
 Therefore, as provided by Cal Lab.
-Code § 203, on behalf of themselves and the members of the CALIFORNIA CLASS whose employment has, PLAINTIFF demands up to thirty days of pay as penalty for not paying all wages due at time of termination for all employees who terminated employment during the LABOR CLASS PERIOD, and demands an accounting and payment of all wages due, plus interest and statutory costs as allowed by law.
+Code § 203, on behalf of themselves and the members of the CALIFORNIA CLASS whose employment has, PLAINTIFF demand up to thirty days of pay as penalty for not paying all wages due at time of termination for all employees who terminated employment during the CLASS PERIOD, and demands an accounting and payment of all wages due, plus interest and statutory costs as allowed by law.